-At least two representatives from each team must be present at the League AGM to hand in their club’s League entry forms and money.
-Members of the committee are not included in the two representatives.
-Failure to attend will result in the exclusion of the club from the league.
+At least two representatives from each club must be present at the League AGM to hand in their club’s League entry forms and money.
+Including committee members Failure to attend will result in the exclusion of the club from the league.

 At least one representative from each club must also attend the County AGM.

 CODE OF CONDUCT: Please ensure all teams and players read before the start of the season